dwang5/dwang5.github.io/pages/publpics/fittings.md

 turns out to be quite successful.

-If you are interested, here we also provide the data and the 'Matheamtiac' program so that you can try it for yourself -- just put the two files in the same directory, then start the Mathematica program.
+If you are interested, here we also provide the data and the *Matheamtiac* program so that you can try it for yourself -- just put the two files in the same directory, then start the Mathematica program.
 [![DATA](../icons16/data-icon.png)](../../assets/fittings/MC_results_2.DAT)
 [![Program](../icons16/mathematica-icon.png)](../../assets/fittings/maxwell_fitting_fig1.nb)